 Yesterday was gray and dingy and gloomy, so we’ll start with a dash of color.
 One of our favorite activities is sitting on the bow watching sunsets.
 Unless it’s cold.
 Or hot.
 Or rainy.
 Or bugs are about.
-The night before, however, we got a good one.
+The night before yesterday, however, we got a good one.

 The forecast included a “squall watch” and rain, but not until late afternoon.
 At about 8:00, our weather apps predicted a zero chance of rain in the morning.
 We’ll take zero chance of rain every time.
 We figured to be safely docked at Trois-Rivières—Three Rivers but not the one where the Pirates played—long before the storms hit.
 We set up the flybridge for the five-hour trip without a care.